toolstack/feature-status-check/readme.txt

 * **Temporarily Closed** means the plugin is temporarily available for download from the wordpress.org plugin directory.
 This is often due to a security issue or a violation of the community standards.
 How long the plugin will remain in this state has a couple of factors to it, but in general no longer than 60 days.
 * **Closed** means the plugin is permanently closed.

+= I've updated/removed a plugin, why hasn't it changed in the report? =

+To keep the traffic to wordpress.org to a minimum, the plugin will only update the data daily.
+If you want to update the data manually, can do do so through the settings or at the bottom of the Status Check menu under Plugins.

 == Screenshots ==

 1. Feature Status Check screen.